marcoslop/chispazo-exam/README.md

 Once you have the exercise finished, create a git patch and send it to us, so that we can evaluate your solution.

 The final objective of this exercise is to see if the developer has some needed skills that are used in TuLotero.
-If the developer doesn´t have the knowledge yet about these technologies, he should be able to investigate them by his own and acquire them to solve some parts of this exercise.
+If the developer doesn't have the knowledge yet about these technologies, he should be able to investigate them by his own and acquire them to solve some parts of this exercise.

 We want to see how you develop.
 I must warn you that, if we have to choose between:

-- Code that is super fast and optimum but it´s very difficult to understand.
+- Code that is super fast and optimum but it's very difficult to understand.
-- Code that is not the best solution (in performance) but it´s legible and easy to understand.
+- Code that is not the best solution (in performance) but it's legible and easy to understand.

 We prefer the second option.